Alex Cox: Mexican period (1988–1996)

-Effectively blacklisted for working on a studio project during the 1988 Writers Guild of America strike, Alex Cox struggled to find feature work.
+In 1988, The Writers Guild of America West barred Cox from any future membership because he had worked on scripts during the writers' strike.
+Effectively blacklisted, Alex Cox struggled to find feature work.
 He finally got financial backing for a feature from investors in Japan, where his films had been successful on video.
 Cox had scouted locations in Mexico during the pre-production of Walker and decided he wanted to shoot a film there, with a local cast and crew, in Spanish.
 Producer Lorenzo O'Brien penned the script.
 Inspired by the style of Mexican directors including Arturo Ripstein, he shot most of the film in plano secuencia; long, continuous takes shot with a hand-held camera.
 El Patrullero was completed and released in 1991, but struggled to find its way into cinemas.

 Shortly after this, Cox was invited to adapt a Jorge Luis Borges story of his choice for the BBC.
 He chose Death and the Compass.
 Despite being a British production and an English language film, he convinced his producers to let him shoot in Mexico City.
 This film, like his previous Mexican production, made extensive use of long-takes.
 The completed 55-minute film aired on the BBC in 1992.

 Cox had hoped to expand this into a feature-length film, but the BBC was uninterested.
 Japanese investors gave him $100,000 to expand the film in 1993, but the production ran over-budget, allowing no funds for post-production.
 To secure funds, Cox directed a "work for hire" project called The Winner.
 The film was edited extensively without Cox's knowledge, and he tried to have his name removed from the credits as a result but was denied, but the money was enough for Cox to fund the completion of Death and the Compass.
 The finished, 82-minute feature received a limited cinema release in the US, where the TV version had not aired, in 1996.

+Damián Alcázar, who had a small role in El Patrullero, went on to collaborate on many occasions with Mexican director Luis Estrada, in two of whose films, Herod's Law (1999) and A Wonderful World (2006), Cox appears.
+However, in A Wonderful World, Cox's role is reduced to a cameo at the end of the film.